 - Nurture campaign – is a time-based series of emails sent to your mailing list to let your users know about special offers, eventually motivating them to take action.

-- Email nurture sequence – is emails you send to your mailing list to deliver value and building trust in you and your brand.
+- Email nurture sequence – is emails you send to your mailing list to deliver value and build trust in you and your brand.

 - Lead nurturing emails – is emails that are sent in your nurture campaign that strengthen the relationship between your subscribers and your brand.

 An email nurture campaign is a part of what’s called inbound marketing.
 Its objective is to convert leads on your email list into paying customers.
 By educating, building relationships, and spreading awareness using nurture campaigns, you can boost your sales conversion rate.

 Think of nurture campaigns as investments in your audience.
 If you want loyal subscribers and to expand your customer base, you need to develop relationships.
 These need to benefit both your brand and audience.

 A nurture campaign is an initiative that will be engaging with your audience organically.
 The emails you will be sending out to your mailing list subscribers should be inspiring, educational, and meaningful.
 Any information and messaging that helps your prospective customers on their buyer’s journey will be included in an email nurture campaign

 Why do nurture campaigns?

 Email nurturing is important because it will increase your sales.
 Since email still delivers one of the highest conversion rates out of any marketing method out there, you should take advantage of it.